 So if you hadn’t done this visual analysis for the page relating to the inconclusive test, go ahead and do this now using a tool like Hotjar.com.
 You may realize that few people are interacting with the element you are testing or that they are getting stuck or confused with something else on the page that you should run an A/B test on instead.

 5: Have you performed user testing on the page being tested, including the new variation?

 User testing is essential piece of successful CRO – getting feedback from your target audience is one of the best ways of generating ideas for improvements and A/B test ideas.
 This should also be performed in advance for your whole website and before any major changes launch.

-Therefore, I suggest you run usability testing on the page relating to your losing A/B test result to improve your learnings.
+Therefore, I suggest you run user tests on the page relating to your losing A/B test result to improve your learnings.
 In particular, I suggest using UserFeel.com to ask for feedback on each of the versions and elements you tested.
 Ask what they liked most or least, and ask what else they think is lacking or could be improved – this really is excellent for creating better follow up test ideas.

 6: Did you segment your test results by key visitor groups to find potential winners?

 A simple way to look for learnings and possibly even uncover a winning test result is to segment your A/B test results for key visitor groups.
 For example you may find that your new visitors or paid search segment actually generated a winning result which you should push live.
 This segmenting is possible in any good A/B testing tool like VWO or Convert.

 To go one step further, you can actually analyze each of your test variations in Google Analytics to understand differences in user behavior for each test variation and look for more learnings.
 A web analyst is very helpful for this.